Powered by SchoolDash

 Attendance: About average.
 Pupil absence rates and the incidence of persistent absence are both roughly average.

-Admissions: Below average.
-The occupancy rate is quite high.
+Admissions: About average.
+The occupancy rate and offer rate are both roughly average.
 There is no compulsory entrance exam.

 Representation: Out of balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is out of balance with the local community.
 Show details